hkpeterpeter/teamform-seed/README.md

 ```

 ### Install Dependencies

-We have two kinds of dependencies in this project.
-As it is used as a course project.
-Key libraries with fixed version (e.g. Angular JS 1.5.7) are included to avoid discreprency
+As it is used as a course project, key libraries with fixed version (e.g. Angular JS 1.5.7) are included to avoid discreprency.
+Other dependencies (e.g. karma toolkit, http-server...) will be installed separately:

 ```
 npm install